Long weekend trips across Texas you’ll want to put on your bucket list.

 While you’re on the island, don’t forget to check out Moody Gardens, a popular destination that stands out with its three giant pyramids.
 One houses a 1.5-million-gallon aquarium, one is a rainforest exhibit, and one is a discovery museum.
 Conveniently right next door is Schlitterbahn waterpark, yet another local attraction calling for your attention.

-From Galveston, you can take the ferry across to Bolivar Peninsula to explore Fort Travis, the first fort established by the Republic of Texas in 1836, and even more beaches.
-Alternatively, you can head north to Kemah, a city on Galveston Bay that’s known for its boardwalk full of family-friendly entertainment.
+From Galveston, you can take the ferry across to Bolivar Peninsula to explore Fort Travis, the first fort established by the Republic of Texas in 1836, and has even more beaches.
+Alternatively, you can head north to Kemah, a city on Galveston Bay that’s known for it's boardwalk full of family-friendly entertainment.

 4. Get Some Sun on South Padre Island